bahamat/cf-primer/slides.md

 This uses the `services` promise type to ensure that Apache is always running.
 This only works for services that are defined under `standard_services` in `cfengine_stdlib.cf` and requires cfengine 3.4.0 or higher.

-`services` promises currently only work Linux are distro intelligent.
+`services` promises currently only work Linux and are distro intelligent.
 That is, this promise example above works equally well on Debian/Ubuntu, Red Hat/CentOS or SUSE (and derived distros).

 If you're not using one of these distros, or if you're using a Solaris or BSD based system you'll need to use processes promises.